digicosmos86/MicroInventor/source/unit1/lesson3.rst

 Let's Code Together!
 (30 minutes)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Start a Python shell (either in **Thonny Python** or the **termial**), and if possible, also start a Linux calculator on the side or use a real calculator, so students understand that Python can be used as a sophisticated calculator.
+Start a Python shell (either in **Thonny Python** or the **terminal**), and if possible, also start a Linux calculator on the side or use a real calculator, so students understand that Python can be used as a sophisticated calculator.
 Start typing in basic math operations, such as ``5 + 10`` and ``1.2-1.0``.
-Addition and subtraction might be easy, but some students might not be familiar with the multiplication ``*`` opeartor, the division ``/`` operator, and/or the exponetiation operator ``**``.
+Addition and subtraction might be easy, but some students might not be familiar with the multiplication ``*`` operator, the division ``/`` operator, and/or the exponentiation operator ``**``.
 Make sure they locate these operators on the keyboard.
-The exponetiation operator can be used to obtain really large numbers, which Python handles well.
+The exponentiation operator can be used to obtain really large numbers, which Python handles well.
 Make sure the students have the chance to experience that.

 .. tip:: Interesting result